Even with the best future and financial planning, making college affordable these days can be a challenge.

 Even with the best future and financial planning, making college affordable these days can be a challenge.
 For tennis players, there are a variety of avenues that may be able to help soften the financial burden.
 Whether in the form of athletic scholarship, academic merit aid, or need based financial aid, there is hope for getting some financial support to be a collegiate scholar-athlete.
 A good place to start understanding the world of financial options in college tennis is with a definition of terms.

 A “full ride” is a tennis scholarship offered by a coach at a university which will cover all tuition, room and board at that university for the duration of a player’s tenure.
 Most student athletes complete their undergraduate education in a four year span, and the scholarship is committed to that time period unless major infractions occur which can give the coach reason to remove a player from a team.
 In some special circumstances, scholarship may cover a fifth year to account for a red shirt year (due to injury or some other unique circumstance) or in pursuing an academic route which may require 5 years to complete.
-It is important to know that full rides may not cover every cost of attending an institution (for example, travel to and from the school each semester, extra spending money, etc.).
-Alternatively, some schools in the Division 1 “power 5 conferences” may offer “cost of living” stipends in addition to the athletic scholarship.
 Since 2023, tennis players in top Division 1 programs in rare cases might also receive NIL (name, image and likeness) money.
 So, the message is to be aware that even “full ride” arrangements may vary from school to school, conference to conference, and division to division, so it is important to discuss and understand the small print details when agreeing to a scholarship arrangement.
-Once a tennis scholarship is verbally committed to, most scholarship recipients will then be required to sign a NLI (National Letter of Intent), which is a written contract intended to protect both the school and player in their scholarship agreement.
-The NLI can be signed starting at a date during second week in November (of a players senior year), with the end of the signing period being at the beginning of August.
+The NCAA did away with National Letter of Intent (NLI) paperwork and replaced it with a financial aid agreement.
+These can be signed starting at any point starting November 12 through August 1.

 “Merit aid” is scholarship money based on a player’s proven academic success in high school.
 Many colleges will have prescribed formulas for getting merit aid which are based on GPA and test scores.
 While there may be some exceptions, most colleges will allow merit aid to be added to athletic aid to construct the full financial aid package.
 This emphasizes the importance of a strong high school performance in the classroom as it can translate to more merit aid, and if dealing with a partially funded tennis program, it may enhance the ability to put together a larger overall scholarship package.
 Usually, during the early read process in which a coach submits a recruit’s academic information to get a sense of admissibility, a determination of expected merit aid can be provided as well.
 For coaches at partially funded programs, a strong academic candidate may be even more attractive as a recruit since they may have to spend less of the tennis money to get a player to full scholarship status, allowing for more flexibility of those funds for other strong players to enhance the team.
 It should be noted that merit aid cannot be added into the mix if someone is awarded a full ride athletic scholarship.